A-a2008/Randings/README.md

 * MySQL - Used as the database application

 ### About me
 Hi, this is me, Aryan.
 I am 14 years old.
 I am based in India and live in Bangalore.
 Loved working on this project in my free time as for me it was summer holidays.
-Looking forward to how many points I get for my effor
+Looking forward to how many points I get for my effort